During the Winter months does your appetite feel out of control?

 Also, be sure to stay away from fake, chemically-laden gimmicky sports drinks and “vitamin waters” or high-sugar juices and sodas.
 Instead stick to what your body craves pure, properly-filtered spring water!
 It will naturally cleanse and detoxify you!

-For more on the importance of water, please enter: “water” in the Search Engine of my website.
+CLICK HERE for more on the importance of water.
 Two of my most popular articles on water are: Water and Your Weight: How Staying Hydrated Keeps You Healthy & Slim and The Facts About Tap Water: What You Can’t See Can Hurt You!

 3. Consume Probiotics